 When Larry Page and Sergey Brin founded the Google search engine, their core insight was implemented as the PageRank algorithm.
 Put simply, PageRank determines where a page should rank in the SERPs based on the PageRank of incoming links from other sites — it’s a recursive algorithm.
 The higher the PageRank, the greater the assumed authority of a particular site.
-That authority can then be combined with a keyword analysis of a page and that combination is then to devise a ranking of pages in response to a search query.
+That authority can then combine with a keyword analysis of a page.
+Then, they use this combination to devise a ranking of pages in response to a search query.

-For example, suppose I am a connoisseur of nonsense poetry, like Lewis Carroll’s Jabberwocky, and I have a site where I publish such poetry about my everyday experiences, including my work as an SEO.
+Suppose I am a connoisseur of nonsense poetry, like Lewis Carroll’s Jabberwocky, and I have a site where I publish such poetry about my everyday experiences, including my work as an SEO.
 I’m a wonderful nonsense poet; my work is very popular, and has many incoming links from poetry sites with a high PageRank.
-Because my poems contain lots of SEO-related keywords, and a high PageRank, they would end up ranking well when people are searching for SEO tips, even though they aren’t at all relevant to those people.
+Because my poems contain lots of SEO-related keywords.
+Also, they have a high PageRank.
+Consequently, these poems would likely rank well.
+This would happen even when people are searching for SEO tips.
+However, my poems aren’t relevant to those people at all.

 The Hilltop Algorithm, developed by Krishna Bharat, and acquired by Google in 2004, implements a solution to this difficulty.
 Hilltop makes two assumptions.
 Firstly, that there are ‘Expert’ pages that contain a lot of links to the best resources on a topic without having a direct affiliation with those resources.
 Secondly, that there are Authority pages that many of the Expert pages will link to.
 Once a database of Expert pages has been built, Authority pages can be discovered, and it can be assumed that those pages, and the pages they link to are both authoritative and relevant to the query in question.